- January 5, 2018

 By assuming the logon to be a key indicator, you can identify compromise before key actions, such as lateral movement and data access, take place.
 This makes logons one of the true preceding indicators, as the indicators associated with lateral movement and data access only occur once the action has already been taken.
 But logons, when monitored and responded to appropriately, can be tied to automated responses using third-party solutions, that will take actions such as logging off users and implementing account usage restrictions, thwarting threat actors, and protecting company data.

-IMPEDING COMPROMISE WITH INDICATORS
+IMPEDING COMPROMISE WITH INDICATORS OF COMPROMISE

 As part of a mature security strategy, the assumption that some attacks will still get past even the best layered defense is both necessary and responsible.
 Under that premise, it becomes necessary for IT to look for indicators of compromise as early on in an attack as is possible.